alimansoori/question2answer/CONTRIBUTING.md

 ## Pull requests

-If you have found the cause of the bug in the Q2A code, you can submit the patch back to the Q2A repository.
+If you have found the cause of the bug in the ILYA code, you can submit the patch back to the ILYA repository.
 Create a fork of the repo, make the changes in your fork, then submit a pull request.
 Bug fix pull requests must be targeted to the **`bugfix`** branch.
 PRs for new features or large code changes must be made to the **`dev`** branch.

 If you wish to implement a feature, you should start a discussion on the [Question2Answer Q&A][QA] first.
-We welcome all ideas but they may not be appropriate for the Q2A core.
+We welcome all ideas but they may not be appropriate for the ILYA core.
 Consider whether your idea could be developed as a plugin.

 ## Coding style